 German business should know the challenges and requirements connected with doing business in the U.S.A.
 Consultation and/or a handbook about the pertinent federal and state laws are indispensable.

 Compliance in the context of corruption has become a mainstream subject in Germany as well.
-The U.S. "Foreign Corrupt Practices Act" (FCPA) provides for substantial monetary penalties and potential prison sentences for board members o German companies with U.S. subsidiaries.
-Exclusion from export licensing, stock exchange listing and public bidding are other possible consequences of getting caught in the corruptive act.
+The U.S. "Foreign Corrupt Practices Act" (FCPA) provides for substantial monetary penalties and potential prison sentences for board members of German companies with U.S. subsidiaries.
+Exclusion from export licensing, stock exchange listing and public bidding are other possible consequences of getting caught in a corruptive act.

 Other areas of importance to German businesses are: liability of shareholders, "piercing of the corporate veil", Export Administration regulations, International Traffic & Arms regulations and the Foreign Asset Control regulations.